Julian-O/PySLOBS/README.md

 Instances may have properties (such as names) that can be accessed.
-Be careful that the values of these properties may be out-of-date if the value was changed within the app or if it was changed through a different instance referencing the same SLOBS resource.
+Be careful that the values of these properties may be out-of-date if the value was changed within the app or if it was changed through a different instance referencing the same StreamLabs Desktop resource.

 Objects can be used to fetch other Objects or `namedtuple`s describing other records in the API.